mistyunicorn/env-json-cache/README.md

 Here is the singleton object library, user can set get and delete the cache, also they can pass a json object to load.
 By deafult all the process.env value will be loaded. if user wants to load JSON value they can use "loadJson(data)" or loadJsonFile(filepath) function to push the data to cache.

-MOTO: Load once use it anywhere across your application. this library helps you to save the state of key and value pair

 ## Functions